About Natural Dyeing

 - Plant matter is extracted in a 24hour wet extraction process.

-- Our fibres are mordanted in a process which takes 3 days, including the 2-day curing process.
+- My fibres are mordanted in a 3-day process, including the 2-day curing process.

-- Dyeing the mordanted yarn is a process which takes 24 hours.
+- Dyeing the mordanted yarn is a process which happens over 24 hours.

-- The dyed yarn cures for up to three weeks before it gets a final rinse.
+- The dyed yarn then cures for up to three weeks before it gets a final rinse.

-- Some yarns undergo an additional dye process whereby the indigo dye process is applied on-top of the mordanted dyed yarn.
+- Some yarns undergo an additional dye process whereby the indigo dye process is applied on-top of the mordant-dyed yarn.

-- The yarn is finally dried, skeined and labeled.
+- The yarn is finally skeined and labeled.

 Indigo dyeing is a seemingly magical process whereby the pigments in the leaves of the indigo plant are extracted and bonded to fibre through multiple lengthly processes.
 I receive my indigo already extracted and in powder-form and then create a dye vat which requires the absence of oxygen, a particular pH (depending on what kind of fibre I'm dyeing) and a warm environment.
 Once an indigo vat is happy the fibres can be submerged.
 When the fibres are removed they come out of the vat a yellow-green colour, and with exposure to the oxygen in the air turn blue before my eyes.